Getting an Interview

 The interview process was typical, so if you're preparing for other technical interviews then you probably won't need to go out of your way to prepare for Cobalt's interviews.
 The hiring process however, was a bit frustrating.
 The pre-employment drug screening and background check seemed excessive compared to other software companies in the same geographic market, however now that I've started work, I'm very happy to be here.

-I applied through a recruiter and the process took 4+ weeks – interviewed at Cobalt in January 2013.
+I applied through a recruiter.
+The process took 4+ weeks – interviewed at Cobalt (Seattle, WA) in January 2013.

-The process took 1+ week – interviewed at Cobalt in October 2010.
+The process took 1+ week – interviewed at Cobalt (Seattle, WA) in October 2010.

 30 min Phone screen